-- 5.01 Keeping in mind the plan of rescue as developed in accordance with Part 2, proceed with the work. - 5.02 The rescue rope should be a rope in good condition, not less than 1⁄2 inch in size, and long enough to permit any available assistants on the ground to lower the victim.
-(A larger rope is preferable.)
+- 5.01 Keeping in mind the plan of rescue as developed in accordance with Part 2, proceed with the work. - 5.02 The rescue rope should be a rope in good condition, not less than 3/8 inch in size, and long enough to permit any available assistants on the ground to lower the victim.
+(A larger rope is preferable.) - 5.03 Push a loop formed near the end of the rescue rope under the body belt at the back so that it can conveniently be carried up the pole and removed when needed.

-- 5.03 Push a loop formed near the end of the rescue rope under the body belt at the back so that it can conveniently be carried up the pole and removed when needed. - 5.04 Climb the pole on the selected side and get into proper position to work. - 5.05 While aloft, exercise every precaution to avoid contact with telephone wires, suspension strand, cable guys and other equipment, as well as contact with the body of the victim, unless it is clearly evident that the contact with the "hot" wire has been broken. - 5.06 If necessary, in order to facilitate lowering the victim, cut those telephone wires which would interfere.
+- 5.04 Climb the pole on the selected side and get into proper position to work. - 5.05 While aloft, exercise every precaution to avoid contact with telephone wires, suspension strand, cable guys and other equipment, as well as contact with the body of the victim, unless it is clearly evident that the contact with the "hot" wire has been broken. - 5.06 If necessary, in order to facilitate lowering the victim, cut those telephone wires which would interfere.
 It is assumed, of course, that no wires will be cut which, in the planning of the rescue, it was concluded would be likely to cause the pole to fall.
 In cutting the telephone wires, exercise care to avoid dropping them on persons below.
 Be careful also that no projecting ends are left which might injure the victim while he is being lowered.

-6. REMOVING EMPLOYEE FROM CONTACT WITH WIRES AND LOWERING HIM
+6. REMOVING EMPLOYEE FROM CONTACT WIT!
+WIRES AND LOWERING HIM

 - 6.01 Pass the rescue rope over a crossarm or other attachment of suitable strength located above the employee.
 If working alone, take one complete turn of the rope around the crossarm or other fixture, so as to provide some snubbing action to assist in holding the victim's weight. - 6.02 Avoid direct contact with the victim until he is clear of the wires or other equipment that may be charged.
-When practical double back the end of the rope on itself and place the double rope end around the victim's body under the arms, and tie it either at the front or back with a bowline knot.
-(See Section 081-510-101).
+When practicable double back the end of the rope on itself and place the double rope end around the victim's body under the arms, and tie it either at the front or back with a bowline knot.
+(See Section 081-510-201.)
 However, time should not be taken to double the end of the rope if it delays the rescue. - 6.03 If it will facilitate the rescue, pass the rope through the D rings of the victim's body belt and tie the rope securely, preferably in front.
+If the rope is attached to his belt, exercise care in handling him so that the belt will not slip over his shoulders or down over his hips and cause to fall.
+If necessary to move the employee to facilitate attaching the rope, this may be done by pulling on his safety strap. - 6.04 After the rope has been secured to the victim by either of the methods described in Paragraphs 6.02 and 6.03, pull him toward the pole by means of the rope or both the rope and the safety strap.
+If help is available on the ground, these assistants should be guided by the rescuer on the pole. - 6.05 When the preparations for lowering have been completed, unsnap or cut the employee's safety strap and lower him to the ground, guiding him when necessary, so that he will clear attachments on the way down.